ivadomed/model_seg_sci/praxis/README.md

 ## 01. Inference using the SCIseg nnUNet model

-`01_run_inference_praxis.sh` was used to run inference on the `site-003` and `site-012` PRAXIS datasets.
-The script ran our SCIseg nnUNet model to segment the spinal cord and SCI lesions.
+`01_run_inference_praxis.sh` is used to run inference using the SCIseg nnUNet model on any PRAXIS dataset.
+The script has to be run separately for each site.
+The script segments both the spinal cord and SCI lesions:

 ### Spinal cord

-The predicted spinal cords were visually inspected and manually corrected if necessary (using [manual_correction.py](https://github.com/spinalcordtoolbox/manual-correction/blob/main/manual_correction.py)), added to the BIDS dataset under `derivatives/labels`, and pushed to the repository.
+The predicted spinal cords are visually inspected and manually corrected if necessary (using [manual_correction.py](https://github.com/spinalcordtoolbox/manual-correction/blob/main/manual_correction.py)), added to the BIDS dataset under `derivatives/labels`, and pushed to the repository.

 ### SCI lesions

-The lesions predicted by the SCIseg model were compared against the manual GT lesions (located under `derivatives/labels`) using ANIMA segmentation performance metrics.
+The lesions predicted by the SCIseg model are compared against the manual GT lesions (located under `derivatives/labels`) using ANIMA segmentation performance metrics.
 The SCIseg lesion segmentation showed low lesion segmentation performance.

 ## 02. Training pre-operative nnUNet model from scratch